stantravis/Ruyi-Models/comfyui/README.md

 - **model**: Select which model to use.
 Currently, Ruyi-Mini-7B is the only option.
 - **auto_download**: Whether to automatically download.
 Defaults to yes.
 If the model is detected as missing or incomplete, it will automatically download the model to the *ComfyUI/models/Ruyi* path.
+- **auto_update**: Whether to automatically check for and update the current model.
+Defaults to yes.
+When auto_download is enabled, the system will automatically check for updates to the model and download any updates to the *ComfyUI/models/Ruyi* directory.
+Please note that this feature relies on the caching mechanism of huggingface_hub, so do not delete the *.cache* folder in the model directory to ensure a smooth update process.

 ### Load LoRA